INSERT INTO Statement¶

-statement is used to insert data into a table.
-This inserted data comes from the subselect statement.
-It is commonly used to input predictions into the database.
+The INSERT INTO statement inserts data into a table.
+The data comes from a subselect query.
+It is commonly used to input prediction results into a database table.

 (SELECT ...);